O'Grady: Critical reception

 The series received positive reviews from critics and was nominated for an Annie Award for "Best Writing in an Animated Television Production".
 Brian Zoromski of IGN claims it as "A wonderful half-hour of absurdity, O'Grady combines the comedy of the "weirdness" with realistic teenage banter, squabbles, and friendships."

 Broadcast

 The series originally aired on Noggin in the US as part of the channel's nighttime programming block for teenagers, The N. It aired on MTV in Latin America, Nickelodeon in the United Kingdom, Family Channel in Canada, and 2×2 in Russia.

 Home releases

-Although O'Grady has never been released on DVD, some episodes were made available on iTunes.
-It was available on Amazon Video.
+Although O'Grady has never been released on home video, some episodes were made available on iTunes. and Amazon Video.
 In 2014, a compilation called "Best of O'Grady" was released on iTunes.